capimichi/phpReindentNestedDocblocks/README.md

 If you usually do it manually, you will end up with a lot of time wasted.

-So this project will help you to reindent them automatically:
+So this tool will help you to reindent them automatically:

 ![Preview Indent](https://raw.githubusercontent.com/capimichi/phpReindentNestedDocblocks/main/preview.gif)